teamSolutionAnalysts/sa-plug-avplayer/README.md

 ## Features

-* Support play local and network
+* Playing local and using url supported.
 * Url with extension and embed video url supported.(No control for embedded video it will be played using WkWebView)
 * Only youtube embed url will be supported
 * support Fullscreen